 If people in the Nordic countries have an advantage in average cognitive ability, they might be able to compensate for employment and innovation disincentives by working smarter.
 We can’t directly compare intelligence across countries, but scores on international tests of reading, math, and science are inconsistent with the hypothesis of superior Nordic cognitive ability.
 As figure 3 shows, high school students in Finland have done comparatively well on these tests over the past decade, but the scores of their counterparts in Denmark, Norway, and Sweden have been average or below.
 This isn’t what we would expect to see if people in the Nordic countries have an intelligence advantage.

-Some research suggests that interpersonal trust improves key societal outcomes such as economic growth, educational attainment, health, and safety.6 The standard measure of trust comes from survey responses to the question “Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?”
+Some research suggests that interpersonal trust improves key societal outcomes such as economic growth, educational attainment, health, safety, and happiness.6 The standard measure of trust comes from survey responses to the question “Generally speaking, would you say that most people can be trusted or that you need to be very careful in dealing with people?”
 The World Values Survey has asked this question since the early 1980s.
 Figure 4 shows the share of the population in each of the rich democratic countries who choose the “most people can be trusted” response.
 The Nordic nations have tended to feature comparatively high levels of interpersonal trust.7

 Is trust what enables the Nordics to achieve desirable outcomes without suffering tradeoffs?8 To begin, is trust a key contributor to good outcomes?
 The supportive evidence is, in my view, quite thin.9